All Episodes

 Unbelievable.

-I don't know why Samantha Power would have in an election year, you know, have hundreds of unmasking requests, especially involving Trump people.
+I don't know why Samantha Power would have, in an election year, you know, have hundreds of unmasking requests, especially involving Trump people.

-I mean, the FBI is supposed to be a political and you know, interviewing a number of FBI agents uh who have been involved in a lot of these d various investigations, they go back to Quantico where they were told, you know, throw out your political bias here at the door.
+And, you know, interviewing a number of FBI agents who have been involved in a lot of these various investigations, they go back to Quantico, where they were told, you know, throw out your political bias here at the door because from here on out, everything is about the fact.

-And and we can only hope that the new FBI chief, you know, the new director, uh, will change that uh erosion that's been happening inside the FBI over the last eight years and and bring it back to some deblis of uh justice, law and justice and law and order, and people won't have to be filing these lawsuits.
+And we can only hope that the new FBI chief, you know, the new director, will change that erosion that's been happening inside the FBI over the last eight years and bring it back to some siblets of justice, law and justice and law and order.

-Um people that are in the know who understand how these systems work, how they operate, and who should be accessing them.
+As far as the unmasking, I have been talking to so many sources, Sean, people that are in the know who understand how these systems work, how they operate, and who should be accessing them.

-And there is a reason why she was doing that, and somebody needs to investigate that.
+And there is a reason why she was doing that.

 What was she unmasking?